clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 > The solana program maintains a `nounce` to deduplicate the mint requests, each time
 > a bundle processed, the `nounce` will be incremented.

-Mint the zypZEC, bumps the nounce.
+Mint the zrcZEC, bumps the nounce.